Table of Contents

 34.4.
 An employee who is appointed to a different position in the bargaining unit prior to completing their initial probationary period will not serve a new probationary period, but will complete their initial six (6) month probationary period.

 34.5.
 Probationary Period.
 An employee who has not completed a probationary period may be severed from employment, and such separation is not subject to the grievance and arbitration procedures; all other legal rights and remedies shall be retained by Employee.
-Upon request by the employee and within 10 business days of notice, a meeting to explain such action shall be held with a representative of the Employer, and a representative of the Union shall attend such meetings.
+Upon request by the employee and if made within ten (10) business days of notice, a meeting to explain such action shall be held with a representative of the Employer, and a representative of the Union shall attend such meetings.

 Article 35 – Union Representatives and Stewards